MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Requirements

-To use AOA in Dynamics 365 Guides, you’ll need:
+To use Azure Object Anchors in Dynamics 365 Guides, you’ll need:

 - An active Dynamics Guides license (trial or paid)